sangbeakye/sangbeakye.github.io/_pages/research.md

   Applies sequential procedures to monitor incoming data, enabling faster and more efficient decisions in research and educational contexts.
 By continuously assessing evidence, resources can be conserved without sacrificing statistical integrity.

 - **Adaptive Designs**
-  Develops adaptive sampling and experimental designs that respond in real time to emerging data trends.
+  Develops adaptive sampling and experimental designs that respond in real-time to emerging data trends.
 These methodologies can boost power, reduce costs, and refine study direction as new insights surface.

 - **Real-Time Intervention Tracking**
   Advances methodologies for continuous observation and adjustment of interventions, allowing immediate responses that improve outcomes in both educational and psychological studies.
 This proactive approach bridges the gap between data collection and real-world impact.